-- Provide management and oversight for all planning, deployment, and steady-state activities associated with program execution. - Ensure that critical program documents exist and are kept up to date, such as the Program Execution Plan, Risk Management Plan, Acquisition Plan, Alternatives Analysis, and Certification & Accreditation Documentation. - Develop and maintain a work breakdown structure (WBS) with tasks defined at a level appropriate to successfully manage the program, and that can be externally reviewed.
-The WBS should include program milestones at a level appropriate to track progress. - Establish and maintain MOUs with the DOE laboratories hosting LQCD computing facilities. - Provide support to the LQCD Federal Program Director in the preparation of annual OMB Exhibit 53 Budget Year (BY) submissions in accordance with DOE and OMB guidance and schedules. - Gather and summarize financial information for the monthly progress reports to the LQCD Federal Program Director. - Present monthly progress reports to the LQCD Federal Program Director.
+- Provide management and oversight for all planning and steady-state activities associated with program execution. - Ensure that critical program documents exist and are kept up to date, such as the Program Execution Plan, Risk Management Plan, Acquisition Plan, Alternatives Analysis, and Certification & Accreditation Documentation. - Develop and maintain a work breakdown structure (WBS) with tasks defined at a level appropriate to successfully manage the program, and that can be externally reviewed.
+The WBS should include program milestones at a level appropriate to track progress. - Establish and maintain MOUs with the DOE laboratories providing LQCD computing resources. - Gather and summarize financial information for the monthly progress reports to the LQCD Federal Program Director. - Present monthly progress reports to the LQCD Federal Program Director.
 These reports cover cost and schedule performance, performance against established key performance metrics, review of annual acquisition strategies and progress against deployment plans, and other significant issues related to execution as appropriate. - Prepare and submit to DOE annual operating budgets and financial plans consistent with the program plan and performance objectives and manage costs against the approved budget. - Provide final approval of all major (> \$50K) procurements - Provide internal oversight and reviews, ensuring that funds are being expended according to the program plan and identifying weaknesses in the execution of the plan that need to be addressed.